amannn/action-semantic-pull-request/README.md

           # Configure additional validation for the subject based on a regex.
           # This example ensures the subject doesn't start with an uppercase character.
           subjectPattern: ^(?![A-Z]).+$
+          # If `subjectPattern` is configured, you can use this property to override
+          # the default error message that is shown when the pattern doesn't match.
+          # The variables `subject` and `title` can be used within the message.
+          subjectPatternError: |
+            The subject "{subject}" found in the pull request title "{title}" didn't match the configured pattern.
+            Please ensure that the subject doesn't start with an uppercase character.
           # For work-in-progress PRs you can typically use draft pull requests
           # from Github.
 However, private repositories on the free plan don't have
           # this option and therefore this action allows you to opt-in to using the